Virginia Capital Trail || How to use Amtrak to Ride the Trail

 The waiting area of Main Street Station, Richmond Virginia.

-Richard and I were greeted with the grand splendor of this ornate station which was built in 1901.
-During the wars, 1000 troops a day would pass through the station.
-It is hard to imagine that because today we were two of the only four people catching the train from Richmond.
+Richard and I were welcomed by the grand splendor of this ornate station, built in 1901.
+During wartime, as many as 1,000 troops would pass through the station daily.
+It's hard to imagine that bustling scene now, as today we were two of just four passengers catching the train from Richmond.

 Traveling by Amtrak and Bicycle